Marconiusiii/OhCraps/README.md

 #### Place Bets

-Typing 'p' and hitting Enter in the Place Your Bets prompt will take you through the Place Bet flow, asking you for a bet on each of the place numbers (4, 5, 6, 8, 9, 10).
-Enter a 0 if you want to keep the bet clear, otherwise enter your bet to Place the number.
-Typing Enter will bypass the current Place Number and leave the bet alone and move you to the next number.
-Once you enter a bet or pass the Place 10, you'll be brought back to the Place Bets prompt.
+Typing 'p' and hitting Enter in the Place Your Bets prompt will take you through the Place Bet flow and ask you for each Place number.
+In standard Craps this is 4, 5, 6, 8, 9, and 10.
+In Crapless, this also includes 2, 3, 11, and 12.
+Enter 0 to clear a bet, otherwise enter the amount you want to Place.
+Hitting Enter skips that number and keeps your current bet as-is.

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

-Additionally, at the "Change your bet?" prompt, you can type "p" to perform a full press, "hp" for a half-press, or "u" to press up one unit.
-A Full Press doubles the bet you currently have on the box number.
-A half-press is based on your current wager; for the 6 and 8 it is normalized to valid $6 units with a minimum $6 press amount.
-Going up a unit will press your bet up $5 on the 4, 5, 9, and 10, and up $6 on the 6 or 8.
+Additionally, at the "Change your bet?" prompt, you can type "p" to full press, "hp" to half-press, or "u" to press one unit.
+Full Press doubles what you already have on that number.
+Half-press is based on your current wager.
+Going up one unit adds the table unit for that number.

-Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically buy those bets, and the 5% commission is factored into what you win if they hit.
-For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
-The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.
+In standard Craps, placing the 4 or 10 for $10 or more automatically buys the bet.
+In Crapless, the 2, 3, 11, and 12 are also treated this way once they are $20 or higher.
+Buy bets pay the correct odds and a 5% vig is taken from the win.
+For edge numbers in Crapless under $20, the game uses table-valid minimum sizing:
+- 2 and 12 must be in $2 steps
+- 3 and 11 must be in $4 steps

+Once those edge bets are $20 or higher, they are auto-buy and can be entered naturally without those under-$20 step limits.

 In the Place Bet prompt, if you type 'd' instead of 'y' and hit Enter, this will take down all your bets.
 A quick and simple way to 0 them all out.
 This works both in the Come Out phase and also after a Point has been established.